Greenwoods Corner: Local Personalities

 John Logan Campbell was born in Edinburgh, Scotland.
 He studied medicine at the University of Edinburgh, but chose not to practice and instead was drawn overseas first to New South Wales in Australia and then on to New Zealand.
 Dr John Logan Campbell purchased 1,000 acre suburban farm located at Maungakiekie in September 1853, which he renamed One Tree Hill.

 Dr Campbell made his name through different business enterprises and his political life, serving on more than 40 committees, boards, trusts or directorates over the space of five decades.
 He also served as Mayor for Auckland for three months during the Royal visit of the Duke and Duchess of Cornwall in 1901.
 The visit prompted Campbell to donate part of his estate, 230 acres of One Tree Hill, to the nation and calling this Cornwall Park in honour of the future king.
 The following year Dr Campbell was made a Bachelor Knight on the day intended as the coronation day of Edward VII, 26 June 1902.

 Sir John Logan Campbell died on 22 June 1912, he was survived by his wife, most of their children had predeceased them both.
 The city of Auckland considered it the passing of one of their patriarchs.

-Transport

-Greenwoods Corner is easily accessible by bus from the Central Business District and Southern Auckland.
-By vehicle, Greenwoods Corner can be accessed from the Southern Motorway (SH1) by taking the exit for Market Road and from the South Western Motorway (SH20) by taking the exit for Queenstown Road off of the roundabout.